 Maths in the Wild

-The workshops were written by John Butler, a maths lecturer at Technological University Dublin.
-John combines his knowledge of mathematics and neuroscience to create experiments and analysis techniques that let us explore the world through maths.
+These workshops were created by Dr Nicole Beisiegel and Dr John Butler , who both teach mathematics at Technological University Dublin.
+John combines his knowledge of mathematics and neuroscience to create experiments and analysis techniques that let us explore the world.
+Nicole combines her knowledge of mathematics and the oceans to understand the natural world.
+The workshops were initially written for the TU Dublin Access and Outreach programme.

 Workshops